Serious-Fin/cbz-to-pdf/README.md

 ### Download executable (Recommended)

-Download a [binary for your platform](https://github.com/Serious-Fin/type-training/releases/tag/v1.0.0) from release page.
+Download a [binary for your platform](https://github.com/Serious-Fin/cbz-to-pdf/releases) from release page.

-On linux/mac you might need to add execution permission to file:
+On linux/mac you might need to add execution permission to file.
+Open terminal, do to the same directory as your downloaded file.
+Run:

 ```zsh
 chmod +x <binary name>